 Some of the dances travel anti-clock wise on the floor so make sure you’re doing the same and not charging everyone from the opposite direction.
 In latin dances, make sure you’re not throwing your arms around without being aware of your surroundings.
 It’s pretty easy to hit someone if you’re not careful.
 In general, be respectful of each other and immediately apologise if you hit someone regardless of whose fault it is.

-If you’re at a practice session then you’d be wanting to practice what you’ve learned in the class and also practice your routines.
+If you’re at a practice session then you’d be wanting to practice what you’ve learned in class.
 It’s easy to get the best out of a practice session if everyone follows some rules.
-It’s never okay to change the music half way through the song unless you’ve everyone’s permission to do so since others might still be practising to that song even if you’ve finished.
-Also if someone is running the practice session then it’s better to ask them to change the music instead of doing it yourself unless they give you the permission.
+It’s never okay to change the music half way through the song unless you have everyone’s permission to do so since others might still be practising to that song even if you’ve finished.
+Also if someone is running the practice session then it’s better to ask them to change the music instead of doing it yourself unless they give you permission.
 If a particular style of song is playing which is not what you’re practising to then you should give way to those who are practising to that song and try not to interrupt them in any way.
-Always leave the floor and step to the side if you end up in a conversation with someone since it’s considered very rude to chat on the middle of the floor while people are dancing.
+Always leave the floor and step to the side if you end up in a conversation with someone since it’s considered very rude to chat in the middle of the floor while people are dancing.
 This also applies during social dancing.
-If you’ve plenty of room on the floor then don’t stand right next to the other couple when you’re about to dance.
+If you have plenty of room on the floor then don’t stand right next to the other couple when you’re about to dance.

 If there are more experienced people around then it’s okay to politely ask them about something but don’t forget that they’re also practising their own dancing so make it brief and try to ask them when they’re taking a break and if you still have other questions or don’t fully understand then it’s better to save it for your teacher.
 During social dancing, it’s never okay to correct someone’s mistake unless they ask you about it and even then they’d have to ask you again before you can help them.
 Again if you end up in long conversation while trying to help someone then leave the floor and step aside.